Listed alphabetically by first name:

 Homer and Cristina are two of the most popular tango teachers in the Bay Area, known for their “organic” dancing style and clear, concise teaching methods.
+Each brings with them over sixteen years of social dance experience emphasizing a fusion of tango ideologies, via the ‘one tango’ philosophy.
+Both also have a pre-tango background in many other physical activities.
 For the past five years, they have been traveling and teaching across the US and the world.
 Homer is also a founding member of the non-profit Project Tango organization whose biggest local projects include the weekly Cell Space alternative milonga and the Tango Exchange.
 In 2013, they decided to spend a lot more time in the Bay-Area and have started “The Organic Tango School” a website with video lessons.
 Please visit their website for the latest updates.

 Igor Polk founded Palo Alto JCC Zina Tango Club, in 2007 where he presently conducts classes several times a week.
 Igor’s philosophy in tango is to dance well, free and innovatively.
 Igor is also a master of rare traditional styles: Orillero, Canyengue and Apilado as well as more popular Salon and Milonguero.
 Since 2009 he has partnering with Cecilia Sung, a versatile and elegant dancer.
 Igor also teaches TANGO YOGA that focuses on correct alignment and the inner workings of your body while dancing Tango.